By Mark Jones and Nancy O. Albert

 NWP volunteers marched every day from the party’s Washington, D.C. headquarters to the sidewalk in front of the White House carrying purple, white, and gold banners.
 Even after the nation’s entry into the European war in April, Alice Paul and her colleagues kept marching and picketing.
 Newspapers accused them of being unpatriotic.
 They braved angry crowds of men that pushed and shoved and ripped their banners while police stood by.
 Often the police themselves “roughed up” the women.
 Arrested on charges of obstructing traffic, the demonstrators could pay a fine or serve time in jail.
 One hundred sixty-eight heroines chose prison and many went on hunger strikes.
 Of these, 12 were from Connecticut.

-Connecticut’s suffragists were led by ladies of wealth and standing, including Katharine Houghton Hepburn, Annie Poirritt, Frances Day, and Josephine Bennett, daughter of Frances Day.
+Connecticut’s suffragists were led by ladies of wealth and standing, including Katharine Houghton Hepburn, Annie Poirritt, Frances Day and her daughter Josephine Bennett.
 Josephine Day married M. Toscan Bennett, son of a former insurance company president, corporate lawyer, and supporter of women’s suffrage and organized labor.
 Josephine Bennett served as treasurer for both the Connecticut Woman’s Suffrage Association and the Connecticut Woman’s Party; she also served on the NWP’s national advisory council.
-It was not usual for Bennett to drive to Hepburn in her chauffeured automobile to country fairs in Connecticut, where the pair would campaign for women’s suffrage.
+It was not usual for Bennett to drive Hepburn in her chauffeured automobile to country fairs in Connecticut, where the pair would campaign for women’s suffrage.

 Late in 1918, Bennett first participated in the Washington demonstrations.
 On December 26, she marched in the parade from the NWP headquarters to Lafayette Park across the street from the White House.
 Bennett was the first speaker, and she set the tone for what followed: